 Metcash has established a Disclosure Committee comprised of the Group Chief Executive Officer, Group Chief Financial Officer and Company Secretary (each a Disclosure Officer).
 The Disclosure Committee has responsibility and authority for reviewing and approving proposed disclosures and making decisions in relation to which information can or should be disclosed to the market.
-In performing its functions, the Disclosure Committee must act through at least two of its members (or their delegates) as are reasonably available to perform the function in the relevant circumstances.
+In performing its functions, the Disclosure Committee will endeavour to operate with as many of its members present as possible.
+It must act through at least two of its members (or their delegates) as are reasonably available to perform the function in the relevant circumstances.
+If only one Disclosure Officer (or their delegate) is available in the circumstances, the Disclosure Committee may act through any Disclosure Officer (or their delegate) and any member of the Board.
 Without limiting the Disclosure Committee's authority to act in accordance with the foregoing, where possible and practicable, all disclosures of market sensitive information will be provided to the Board for review before being released to the ASX.
 The Company Secretary has responsibility for reviewing and approving disclosures of an administrative nature and liaising with the ASX in relation to all announcement and disclosure issues.
 All announcements and releases to ASX concerning Metcash are provided promptly to the Board after they are released to the market (which is now a recommendation in the 4th Edition of the ASX Principles and Recommendations).